timothymarois/template-laravel-app/README.md

 1. Controllers will directly impact the speed of page loads, keep shared and page-level props to a minimum or at least cache common ones that don't need to run database queries with each page view.
 2. Do not load everything in page-level controllers.
 Load the minimum required to serve the page and additional data in components after the page is loaded or mounted.
+3. What if you need an API response instead of inertia view without duplicating controllers?
+This has been handled with different responses based on content type.
+You can [request JSON](https://github.com/timothymarois/template-laravel-app/blob/main/app/Providers/InertiaServiceProvider.php) and instead be given the properties as you normally do.